 Photo credit: Jon Taylor

-I serve as Senior Lecturer and Director of the ASL program at Princeton University, where I teach courses in ASL, Deaf studies, and ASL literature.
-I'm also a Certified Deaf Interpreter and theatre interpreting consultant.
-I'm currently pursuing a PhD in Religion & Society at Princeton Theological Seminary, doing research in the areas of political theology and disability studies.
+In addition to performing, I serve as Senior Lecturer and Director of the ASL program at Princeton University, where I teach courses in ASL, Deaf/disability studies, and ASL literature.
+I'm also currently pursuing a PhD in Religion & Society at Princeton Theological Seminary, doing research in the areas of political theology and disability studies.

 Whether translating, performing, or teaching, I'm drawn to sign language as a unique, beautiful, and powerful form of human expression.